You are here

 1. Will specific labor market data be required for the CLNA?

-For the purposes of the CLNA, the primary source of labor market data is available on the DPI LMI website.
-Applicants will need to describe the data reviewed, explain what was learned from it, and how the data supports a local, regional, or state workforce needs related to the career pathway including projected in-demand jobs and pay range.
+For the purposes of the CLNA and the application the primary source of labor market data is available on the DPI LMI website.
+However, in the application, applicants will need to describe the data reviewed, explain what was learned from it, and most importantly, how the data supports a local, regional, or state workforce needs including projected in-demand jobs and high wage (self-sustaining).
 If the data does not support a specific pathway, there may be other local or regional labor market reports that provide justification for a local or regional workforce need.
 In this case, a link should be provided to the information with a description of how it supports the need for the pathway.

 2. What state-level data is being provided to districts regarding LMI high priority areas?
 How does this align with the state plan or Wisconsin economic development focus areas?